maxmind/Code-Tidyall-Plugin-YAMLFrontMatter/CONTRIBUTING.md

 https://help.github.com/articles/creating-a-pull-request

-If you have found a bug, but do not have an accompanying patch to fix it, you can submit an issue report [via the web](WARNING: bugtracker data not set!)
+If you have found a bug, but do not have an accompanying patch to fix it, you can submit an issue report [via the web](https://github.com/maxmind/Code-Tidyall-Plugin-YAMLFrontMatter/issues) ).
-).
 This is a good place to send your questions about the usage of this distribution.

+## Travis

+All pull requests for this distribution will be automatically tested by [Travis](https://travis-ci.org/) and the build status will be reported on the pull request page.
+If your build fails, please take a look at the output.

 ## Tidyall